 The final option is to take a day tour.
 There are day tour trips from Ljubljana that include Lake Bled, the Castle and Postojna Cave.

-Where to Stay on Lake Bled
+Where to Stay: Lake Bled Hotels

 There is a great selection of Lake Bled hotels and apartments.
 Although the best ones do book up, if you plan early enough you should be able to find good choices in every price range.
 Here are a few excellent options: